Harry C. Wheeler: Sheriff of Cochise County

 In 1911, Wheeler was elected as Sheriff of Cochise County; he was re-elected in 1914 and 1916.
 During his tenure in office, Arizona adopted a statewide prohibition on the sale and manufacture of alcohol.
 Though exceptions were made for liquor that was for personal use only, Arizona was generally a dry state from 1915 until the end of nationwide prohibition in 1933.

 Wheeler spent much of his second and third terms in office enforcing Arizona's prohibition laws and combatting bootlegging and smuggling.
 In March 1917, Wheeler and Constable Lafe Gibson engaged a party of Mexican smugglers in what would be Wheeler's final shootout as a border lawman.
 Armed with a Winchester rifle, Wheeler is believed to have killed at least one of the bootleggers, before the gang of outlaws retreated into the mountains.
+Two of the gang members were apprehended by Wheeler and Gibson soon after.
 Wheeler remained a stalwart enforcer of prohibition throughout his final years as the Sheriff of Cochise County.

 This period was tumultuous in labor relations, particularly for mine workers.
 In June 1917, IWW Local 800, a union of miners in Bisbee, began a strike against the Phelps Dodge Corporation.
 Wheeler deputized 2,200 men from Bisbee and Douglas to act as a posse.
 On July 12, they arrested 2,000 people in Bisbee.
 Nearly 1,300 of the strikers and their supporters were eventually deported in 23 cattle cars to Hermanas, New Mexico, without supplies, in what became known as the Bisbee Deportation.

 Prior to the deportation, Sheriff Wheeler established guards at all entrances to Bisbee and Douglas.
 Any citizen seeking to exit or enter the town over the next several months had to have a "passport" issued by Wheeler.
 Any adult male in town who was not known to the sheriff's men was brought before a secret sheriff's kangaroo court.
 Hundreds of citizens were tried, and most of them deported and threatened with lynching if they returned.
 Even long-time citizens of Bisbee were deported by this "court".

 A commission appointed by President Woodrow Wilson investigated labor disputes in Arizona and concluded in its final report, issued November 6, 1917, that "The deportation was wholly illegal and without authority in law, either State or Federal."